Home » United Nations » United Nations Security Council Resolution 2339 – The situation in the Central African Republic

 Stressing the urgent and imperative need to end impunity in the CAR and to bring to justice perpetrators of these acts, some of which may amount to crimes under the Rome Statute of the International Criminal Court (ICC), to which the CAR is a State party, noting in this regard the opening by the Prosecutor of the International Criminal Court on 24 September 2014 of an investigation following the request of the national authorities on alleged crimes committed since 2012 and welcoming the ongoing cooperation by the CAR authorities in this regard,

-See also United Nations Security Council Resolution 2342 – The situation in the Middle East
+See also United Nations Security Council Resolution 2667 – The situation concerning the Democratic Republic of the Congo (DRC sanctions)

 Stressing the importance of putting in place an effective national judicial system, underlining the need to bolster national accountability mechanisms, including through further implementation of the 7 August 2014 Memorandum of Understanding (MoU) on Urgent Temporary Measures, and the law promulgated in June 2015 to establish a national Special Criminal Court to investigate and prosecute serious crimes committed in the CAR, and recalling the import ance of continuous support of the international community to this process pursued by the CAR authorities,